chetannarasimhaiah/Assignment/Case2/AWS-SQS-SNS/POV_Document.md

 Two Queue types Standard and FIFO |
 Standard queue gives High throughput, no ordering of messages, does not gurantee exactly once delivery | FIFO quarantees but with lower throughput |
- | Pub/Sub natively supports both fan-in
+. | Pub/Sub natively supports both fan-in
 subscriber application initiates requests to the Pub/Sub server to retrieve messages, similar to Amazon SQS. | Pub/Sub (SNS) initiates requests to your subscriber application to deliver messages.
+. | SNS supports several end points such as email, sms, http end point and SQS.
+SQS is mainly used to decouple applications or integrate applications. | SNS distributes several copies of message to several subscribers.
+Messages can be stored in SQS for short duration of time (max 14 days) |